Voices of the Hudson | Maurice D. Hinchey Hudson River Valley National Heritage Area

 The Palisades

 Just a little south of Tarrytown you’ll get your first glimpse of the immense black wall of jagged rock that skyrockets up from the river’s edge - the Palisades.
-A little past Yonkers, there is one section that looks like a giant scraper ripped the face off the cliff.
-This is the story of the Geology of the Palisades.
+They're called the Palisades because they have these vertical fractures in them, that reminded early explorers who came up the Hudson of a palisade, a fence or fortification made by tree trunks.

 Storm King Mountain